Home Blog Resume

 I graduated from the University of Nebraska-Lincoln with a bachelor's degree in computer science in May 2016, with minors in math and physics.

-- My favorite class was a hands-on cryptography class with some really creative assignments.
+- My favorite class was cryptography, which had some really creative assignments.
 We were once given an enormous database of hashed passwords and told to use any available method to decrypt them.
 My final presentation was a working demonstration of an insecurity in Bluetooth LE, based on research by Mike Ryan.

 - I was an officer of the UNL Soap Carving Club for two years.
 Yep, that's exactly what you think it is: carving bars of soap with pocketknives, toothpicks, spoons, or your fingernails.
 It's relaxing.